10 Mexican Garter Snake Species

 Source: iNaturalist user Liliana Ramírez-Freire – CC BY 4.0

-This species has a large territory in southern Mexico, ranging from the highlands near Mexico City to the outskirts of Durango.
-Its favourite habitat is moist grassland surrounded by patches of pine-oak forests.
-Yellow-throated garter snakes are a timid species, which has no desire to duel humans for bragging rights.
-They typically hide under stones, and will flee if the stone is flipped over.
-If their way is blocked, then they’ll coil into a circle and hide their head, protecting the brain, producing a foul snake smell and moving their tail in slow, steady movements.
-This is strangely similar to the grass snake of the UK.
+This species typically hides under stones, and will flee if the stone is flipped over.
+If their way is blocked, they’ll coil into a circle and hide their head, protecting their brain, before producing a foul snake smell and moving their tail in slow, steady movements.
+This repertoire is strangely similar to the grass snake of the UK.

 6 Highland garter snake